AllInOpenSource/All-In-For-Students-Graduation-2023/README.md

 - Name: Jennifer Lundy
 - School: The University of West Georgia
 - Favorite Quote: "If you set your goals ridiculously high and it's a failure, you will fail above everyone else's success." -James Cameron
+---
+- Name: Fei Lin
+- School: CUNY Brooklyn College
+- Favorite Quote: "whatever you do, do it 100%.
+When you work, work.
+When you laugh, laugh.
+When you eat, eat like it's your last meal." - Tony Lip